artemijan/DockerWebUI/README.md

 ### All configs are in config folder
 you can configure build process in env.js

-## How can i configure it for Nginx
+## How I can configure it for Nginx

 nginx config file